 Twenty-two Chartists were shot dead by soldiers and their leaders transported but later pardoned.

 These men suffered for principles which we now take for granted and which form the basis of modern parliamentary democracy.

-Newport Past (external website) has some useful information about Newport, particularly its history during the 19th century.
+Newport Past has some useful information about Newport, particularly its history during the 19th century.

-Both Newport’s Reference Library and Museum & Art Gallery have resources about Newport’s development and history.
+Newport’s Museum and Art Gallery has resources about Newport’s development and history.